HTC One X

-HTC earlier confirmed the update in July (http://gadgets.ndtv.com/mobiles/news/htc-confirms-jelly-bean-update-for-one-x-one-s-246472), along with the One S and One XL as well.
-With two of the three smartphones receiving the update, we hope users of the HTC One S will soon hear some good news.
+HTC earlier confirmed the update in July (https://gadgets.ndtv.com/mobiles/news/htc-confirms-jelly-bean-update-for-one-x-one-s-246472), along with the One S and One XL as well.
+With two of the three smartphones receiving the update, we hope users of the HTC One S

 HTC One X in pics